Akaflieg-Freiburg/enroute/_pages/acknowledgements.markdown

 **enroute flight navigation** was written by Stefan Kebekus as a project of of the [Akaflieg Freiburg](https://akaflieg-freiburg.de) flight club.
 However, several other people helped.

-* **Johannes Zellner** joined the development in 2020.
-He contributes to the C++ and QML code base of the app and helps with bug fixing.
+* **Adrien Crovato** is a private pilot and aerospace engineer.
+He joined the development team in 2020, and contributes to the C++ and QML code base.

 * **Heiner Tholen** enjoys building things, analog and digital, airborne as well as ground-based.
 He uses enroute as a pilot of ultralight planes.
 Heiner joined the enroute team mid 2020 and contributes to the C++/QML codebase.

+* **Johannes Zellner** joined the development in 2020.
+He contributes to the C++ and QML code base of the app and helps with bug fixing.

+## Manual

+The manual has kindly been provided by Michael Horbaschk.

 ## Translators